 Douglas Rintoul’s rare Rameau staging is stylishly conducted.
 Importantly, conductor and Rameau expert Jonathan Williams helps the cast and orchestra – The Old Street Band, which has never sounded more confident than it does this season – to achieve a credible realisation of the composer’s recondite style that gives the show a solid musical foundation.

 Gavin Dixon, The Arts Desk

 Rawness and tenderness in English Touring Opera’s Dardanus, work of dazzling intensity and compression, whose emotional and dramatic energies were focalised through Jonathan Williams’ conducting.
 The Old Street Band, the period instrument ensemble backing up ETO’s mammoth Baroque programme this autumn, had a special sense of the charcoal shades of Rameau’s astounding score.
-The opening music of Act 2, where we meet magician Isménor for the first time – Dardanus, Anténor, and Iphise all seek his uncanny foresight – had just the right amount of sul ponticello bite in the strings to make the scene properly ghostly.
+The opening music of Act 2.. had just the right amount of sul ponticello bite in the strings to make the scene properly ghostly.
 The pianissimo passages were always edge-of-the-seat stuff.
 Rameau’s extraordinary suspensions, unresolved dissonances, and peculiar modulations were presented with exemplary transparency by the strings.
 The production articulated a clear sense of moral and psychological transformation… The closing scenes, in which the machinery of war is finally dismantled and people begin to smile again, are profoundly touching.